-Approved for 4 hours of continuing education in AZ, CA, CO, FL, GA, KY, MD, MI, MO, MS, NC, NJ, OH, TN, TX and WA. *Pending approval in AL, LA and MA.
-More state approvals coming soon!
+Approved for 4 hours of continuing education in AZ, CA, CO, FL, GA, KY, LA, MA, MD, MI, MO, MS, NC, NJ, OH, TN, TX and WA. *Pending approval in AL. More state approvals coming soon!

 AL Approval #: Pending

 Approved by Kentucky Real Estate Appraisers Board

 LA Approval #: Pending

 MI Approval #: 3461